-5.4.2 DESCRIPTIVE STATISTICS / MULTIVARIATE LOGISTIC REGRESSION
+5.4.2 Descriptive Statistics / Multivariate Logistic Regression

-Means, standard deviations, and zero-order correlations for the post-matched data set, treatment group, and comparisons group are displayed in Tables 20 to 22.
+Means, standard deviations, and zero-order correlations for the post-matched data set, treatment group, and comparisons group are displayed in Tables 20 to 21.
 With respect to the multivariate logistic regression analyses, hypothesis 1 predicted that formal kinship caregivers, who receive Foster Kinship navigator program services, will be statistically and significantly more likely to become licensed by Clark County DFS than their counterparts who do not receive Foster Kinship navigator program services (access to services).
-Support was uncovered for this hypothesis as the intervention group was 3.40 times more likely to become licensed than the comparison group (b-weight = 1.22, p < .05).
-The Cohen's d for this finding was .68 (see Table 23).
+Support was uncovered for this hypothesis as the intervention group was 4.738 times more likely to become licensed than the comparison group (b-weight = 1.556, p < .05).
+The standardized mean difference effect size was calculated using the Cox transformation as described in Sánchez-Meca, Marín-Martínez, and Chacón-Moscoso, 2003 (see Table 22).